stone-coding/stone-coding/README.md

 ## Portfolio

 Hello!
-I'm **Stone Shi**, a software engineer passionate about building scalable systems and solving challenging problems.
+I'm **Sage Shi**, a software engineer passionate about building scalable systems and solving challenging problems.
 My experience spans backend development, distributed systems, and optimizing application performance.

 I'm a master computer science student at Northeastern University.
 I have 2 years of experience in designing, implementing, developing, and deploying software.
 I am a Passionate about CPUs, distribute system, and software development.